 Erected by Utah State Road Commission.

 Other nearby markers.
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Harrisburg (approx. 3.9 miles away); Harrisburg/ Harrisburg Residents (approx. 4 miles away); Covington Mansion (approx. 4.3 miles away); Robert D. Covington House (approx. 4.3 miles away); a different marker also named Robert D. Covington House (approx. 4.3 miles away); Adair Spring (approx. 4.4 miles away); Utah’s Dixie Birthplace, Washington City (approx. 4˝ miles away); “Utah’s Dixie” Washington City (approx. 4˝ miles away).
 Touch for a list and map of all markers in Washington.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 9, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 312 times since then.
+It was originally submitted on September 9, 2012, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 332 times since then and 9 times this year.
 Photos: 1, 2, 3. submitted on September 9, 2012, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.